In-Person P1106

 1. You are expected to be available for each of the scheduled exams.

-2. Given the large class size and the need to keep the room quiet for other students taking the exams, there are minimal opportunities for questions during the exams.
-On the last exam page, there is space to write comments about specific test items.
+2. Given the large class size, there are minimal opportunities for questions during the exams.
+There is space to write comments about specific test items.
 When I review the test results and your comments, if needed, I will adjust the scoring and/or eliminate problematic items.

 3. Midterm I is worth 15% and Midterm II is worth 20%.

 4. If uncontrolled circumstances cause you to miss a Midterm, please contact me as soon as possible.
-If you have provided me with a legitimate reason for missing and not too much time has passed, we will arrange an alternative examination.
-If too much time has passed, with sufficient justification, I will transfer the value of your missed Midterm (15% or 20%) to the value of your Final exam (↑ by 15% or 20%).
+If you have provided me with a legitimate reason for missing and not too much time has passed, we will arrange a make-up exam.
+If too much time has passed, no make-up exam is possible.
+But, with sufficient justification, I will transfer the value of your missed Midterm (15% or 20%) to the value of your Final exam (↑ by 15% or 20%).

 5. The Final Exam is worth 40% of your final grade.
 The questions will focus on all content covered throughout the course. *The University Registrar’s Office determines the Date and Time for the Final Exam.
 They provide you with this date-time information directly.
 You are expected to be available.